-Aristotelis “Telly” Savalas was a film and television actor and singer whose career spanned four decades.
-Noted for his resonant, deep voice and bald head, Savalas is perhaps best known for his role as Lt.
+Aristotelis Savalas (better known as Telly Savalas) was a film and television actor and singer.
+Noted for his bald head and deep voice, Savalas is best known for his role as Lt.
 Theo Kojak in the police-drama series, Kojak (1973–1978).
-He also released the one-hit wonder song “If”, which became a UK number-one single in 1975.

-Savalas’ movie roles include Birdman of Alcatraz (1962) — where he was nominated for the Academy Award and Golden Globe for Best Supporting Actor — The Greatest Story Ever Told, Battle of the Bulge (both 1965), The Dirty Dozen (1967), as supervillain Ernst Stavro Blofeld in the James Bond movie On Her Majesty’s Secret Service (1969), Kelly’s Heroes (1970) and Escape to Athena (1979).
+Savalas also acted in several very succesful movies in the 60s and 70s including Birdman of Alcatraz (1962) where he was nominated for the Academy Award and Golden Globe for Best Supporting Actor, Battle of the Bulge (both 1965), The Dirty Dozen (1967), in the James Bond movie On Her Majesty’s Secret Service (1969) as supervillain Ernst Stavro Blofeld, Kelly’s Heroes (1970) and Escape to Athena (1979).

-Savalas was born in Garden City, New York to Greek parents, Nicholas and Christina Savalas.
-He served in World War II after he dropped out of Columbia University, where he was studying psychology.
-He was honourably discharged with a Purple Heart disability.
-During the early 1950s, Savalas worked for ABC radio and eventually became the executive producer of his own popular talk show, “Telly’s Coffee House”.
-It was not until he was in his thirties that he decided to turn to acting.
+Savalas was born in New York to Greek immigrant parents, Nicholas and Christina Savalas.
+Just before WWII started he started studiying psychology at the Columbia University but he dropped out to served in World War II.
+After the war eneded he was honourably discharged with a Purple Heart disability.
+During the early 1950s, Savalas worked for ABC radio where he had his own popular talk show, “Telly’s Coffee House”.
+He decided to turn to acting when he was in his thirties.

-In the early 1990s, Savalas contracted bladder cancer, ultimately succumbing to the disease in 1994, only a day after he turned 70, in Universal City, California.
+Unfortunately Telly Savalas contracted bladder cancer in the early 1990s, ultimately succumbing to the disease in 1994, just a day after he turned 70 years old.